Good Luck Symbols: Animals Of Good Fortune

 Perhaps because it could feed an entire village, the bear was considered extremely lucky by small North American Native Indian tribes, ancient Siberian clans, and ancient migrants around Alaska.
 The bear was thought to have supernatural powers because of its miraculous ability to sustain itself (and its large mass, plus give birth) during the long winter months by hibernating.
 In Scandinavian lore, the bear is an incarnation of the god Odin.
 See more about bear symbolism here.
 You can also view thoughts about the Native North American Indian bear here.
 I’ve written more thoughts on my Bear Tattoo Symbolism page too.

 On a warm, calm night cricket song is lulling, and augers a sense of comfort and companionship.
 The Chinese recognized this kind of harmony in the cricket and considered it a good luck symbol along with many other cultures.
 Its luck comes into play in matters of protection.
 Crickets are as good as guard dogs.
-When company comes, cricket song stops - thus alerting attention to potential intruders.
+When company comes, cricket song stops – thus alerting attention to potential intruders.
 Cricket amulets are found in ancient cultures of Europe and the middle east as good luck symbols, protective icons and also representations of rebirth (presumably from the crickets metamorphosis process).
-You might also be interested in my page on the grasshopper here.
+Read the full article on symbolic cricket meaning here.

 Known for its endurance, grace, and long life, the deer is another Chinese symbol for luck and longevity.
 The word for deer in Chinese is lu a homonym of the word income.
 Consequently, the the deer represents a prosperous, long life.
 In Chinese art the deer is depicted with court officials; it is said that this signifies a wish for fame, recognition and a long, successful career.
 Find more symbolic deer meanings here.